-A useful comment on cultural rights is provided by Cohen, who conceives them as a collective right to maintain cultural integrity93:
+A useful comment on cultural rights is provided by Cohen, who conceives them as a collective right to maintain cultural integrity98:

-Culture is a characteristic of groups, not of individuals.
-Hence, when we speak of cultural rights - which I take to mean the right to maintain the integrity of the culture - we are speaking of group rights, the privilege that a group enjoys vis-à-vis others to maintain its style and strategy of living.
+"Culture is a characteristic of groups, not of individuals.
+Hence, when we speak of cultural rights - which I take to mean the right to maintain the integrity of the culture - we are speaking of group rights, the privilege that a group enjoys vis-à-vis others to maintain its style and strategy of living."

-So to the extent that unauthorised or improper use of a cultural group's artefacts and expressions imbued with cultural, spiritual or aesthetic value erodes the integrity of the culture of origin, it is reasonable to treat such uses as manifestations of misappropriation that the law should arguably provide remedies for.
+So to the extent that unauthorised or improper use of a cultural group's artefacts and expressions imbued with

-3.3 Positive protection
+3.3 Positive Protection